Travel Tips

 No, the travel ban has been lifted and no documentation is needed other than a passport and travel pass.

-No. I do my own research on flights, lodging and ground transportation.
+No. We do our own research on flights, lodging and ground transportation.

 For airfare try Google Flights at https://www.google.com/travel/flights or Skyscanner at www.skyscanner.net You can track airfares for your itinerary.